pusateri/sdtest/README.md

 * Must match the subscription exactly.

 ```
-  register-mdns --instance=server._http._tcp.foo.bar.com --target=foo.bar.com [--port=1080] [--timeout=2]
+  llq-single --instance=server._http._tcp.foo.bar.com --target=foo.bar.com [--transport=udp|tcp|tls]
+             [-txt="PATH=/"] [--port=8080] [--timeout=2]
 ```

-* register a service over mDNS and then look for a subscription notification from the server.
+* register a service over mDNS and then look for an LLQ subscription notification from the server.
 Includes PTR, SRV, TXT.
-    This will subscribe, register the service instance, receive the service notification, and unsubscribe from the service.
+    This will register the service instance, receive the service notification and compare.
-    It will wait _timeout_ seconds (default 2) before declaring an error.
+    It will wait _timeout_ seconds (default 2) before declaring an error if it is not received.
+    It assumes you have already subscribed to the service with the __llq-subscribe__ command.

 ```
   llq-poisson [--rate=50] [--interval=2] [--transport=udp|tcp|tls] [--service=_poisson-llq._tcp]